How to Calm Your Divorce Overwhelm in 6 Steps

 3. Will I have to go to court?

 Here's my legal answer: it depends.

-If you and your spouse have chosen to DIY your divorce or work with a mediator – and you can generally come to agreement – you may be able to keep things out of court.
-However, if you can't come to agreement or have an especially complex case involving children or multiple properties, you could find yourself in court.
+If you and your spouse have chosen to DIY your divorce or work with a mediator – and you can generally come to an agreement – you may be able to keep things out of court.
+However, if you can't come to an agreement or have an especially complex case involving children or multiple properties, you could find yourself in court.

 Depending on your situation, going to court and appearing before a judge who is impartial and who will decide on your case or issue through the lens of the law rather than emotion could actually be a good thing.